Nanocloud/nanocloud/README.md

 - awsKeyName private key name
 - awsPrivateKey (Defaults to /opt/back/id_rsa) path to where the key will be stored
 - awsImage Nanocloud's execution servers default image
-- awsFlavor (Defaults to t2.medium) size of virtual machines
 - awsMachineUsername (Defaults to Administrator) administrator account on the machine
 - awsMachinePassword (Defaults to empty string, will be generated if possible) administrator password on the machine
 - awsMachineSubnet (Defaults to empty string, automatic subnet) subnet to assign to the machine